loudoweb/native-clipboard/README.md

 ### On Windows

-Assuming [MSVC](https://visualstudio.microsoft.com/downloads/) is set up on the local machine, navigate to the `native` directory in a Visual Studio Developer Command Prompt (or a regular command prompt initialised by running `vcvars32`), then use the provided `Makefile.win`:
+Assuming [MSVC](https://visualstudio.microsoft.com/downloads/) is set up on the local machine, navigate to the `native` directory in a Visual Studio Developer Command Prompt, then use the provided `Makefile.win`:

 ```bash
 $ cd <path to poc directory>/native